Get E-Book

 4. If your function throws, it's already been removed.
 The throw propagates, but the listener is gone regardless.

-That order (remove first, then call) matters.
+The order is important because removal happens before user code runs.
 If your once() listener throws, the listener has already been removed.
-The error propagates, but the listener won't fire again even if you somehow catch the error and re-emit the event.
-And if your listener itself emits the same event on the same emitter, the once listener is already gone so it won't recurse.
+The error propagates, but the listener will not fire again even if you catch the error and re-emit the event.
+If the listener itself emits the same event on the same emitter, the once listener is already gone, so it will not recurse.

 off() and removeListener()